tektoncd/pipeline/docs/taskruns.md

 For each step we also include the fully-qualified image used, with the digest.

-If any pods have been [`OOMKilled`](https://kubernetes.io/docs/tasks/administer-cluster/out-of-resource/) by Kubernetes, the `Taskrun` will be marked as failed even if the exitcode is 0.
+If any pods have been [`OOMKilled`](https://kubernetes.io/docs/tasks/administer-cluster/out-of-resource/) by Kubernetes, the `Taskrun` will be marked as failed even if the exit code is 0.

 ### Steps